ebennett-ghd/dhi-1d-results-summary/README.md

 VERSION HISTORY AND AUTHORS
 ===========================
-Coding for this tool version was last updated by Edmund Bennett (GHD) on 1/03/2022 (with addition of -t command line option).
 The tool was developed as open source code by GHD, through work funded by Christchurch City Council.
 Contributions to the tool design, coding and beta testing were also made by Tim Preston, Yanni Hooi and Rowan De Costa (GHD).
 Authorisation to release the code under this licencing was given by Kevin McDonnell (CCC) on 16/3/2022 (GHD email repository 12555628).
-The first publication to Github (https://github.com/ebennett-ghd/dhi-1d-results-summary) was done on 26/3/2022.
+The first publication to Github (https://github.com/ebennett-ghd/dhi-1d-results-summary) was done on 25/3/2022.

 OPPORTUNITIES FOR IMPROVEMENT